Building a binary tree problem¶

 [ Left Subtree | Root | Right Subtree ]

-, for example, the tree in the figure corresponds to[ 9 | 3 | 1 2 7 ]
+.
+For example, in the figure, the tree corresponds to[ 9 | 3 | 1 2 7 ]

 .